bsblabs/embed-for-vaadin/README.md

 When embedding a _component_, these extra options are also available:

 - `vaadin.theme`: the vaadin theme to apply to the generated application.
-Ignored if a root class is used (by default, *reindeer*)
+Ignored if a UI class is used (by default, *reindeer*)
 - `development.header`: to add a development header to the generated application.
 Right now, the development header allows you to shutdown the server and close the tab

 This showcase how the API can be used to customize some of these settings: